-A fast phase down of HFCs will avoid up to 200 billion tonnes of CO_2 -eq by 2050,15 up to 0.5°C of warming by 2100 under the high HFC growth scenario, and up to 0.35°C under the low HFC growth scenario.16 Avoiding this warming is essential for staying within the long-term international goal of stabilizing global temperature rise to below 2°C above pre-industrial temperatures by the end-of-century.
-See Figure 3.
+A fast phasedown of HFCs, as proposed by a growing coalition of nations (see Section 9), will prevent the equivalent of up to 8.8 Gt of CO2 per year in emissions by 2050; by 2050, the cumulative total will be equivalent to between 87-146 Gt of CO2 in avoided emissions.17 See Figure 4, far right bar.
+The proposed phasedown will avoid up to 0.5° C of warming by 2100 under the high HFC growth scenario, and up to 0.35° C under the low HFC growth scenario.18 An additional amount equivalent to 50 Gt CO2 (39-64 Gt) trapped in HFCs banks can be avoided by 2050 under a fast HFC phaseout by 2020, for a combined total of up to 200 or more Gt CO2-eq.19 Avoiding this warming is essential for staying within the long-term international goal of stabilizing global temperature rise to below 2°C above pre-industrial temperatures by the end-of-century.
+See Figure 5.